The Difference Between A Hurricane, Typhoon, And Cyclone

 The water over the ocean takes much longer to warm up, allowing the air above it to maintain a higher pressure.
 Since air always flows from a high-pressure to a low-pressure system, the wind blows from the ocean to the land.

 The result is very similar to a sea breeze.
-This "sea breeze" effect does not occur over the course of a day, though, but builds up and lasts for months.
-It can last for the full duration of the summer season (or however long the region is subjected to warm weather).
+This “sea breeze” effect does not occur over the course of a day, though, but builds up and lasts for months.
+It can last for the full duration of the summer season (or however long the region experiences warm weather).

 Monsoon Air Circulation

 The air flowing in from the ocean is filled with moisture.
 As the air reaches land, it starts to rise, and as it gains altitude, it cools down.
 The cooler air can no longer hold the moisture, and condensation takes place.
-In turn, it leads to large-scale precipitation over the region.
+This, in turn, leads to large-scale precipitation over the region.

 The colder air moves back over the ocean.
 This completes the cycle of airflow that creates the structure of a monsoon.
-(During the winter months, this whole cycle takes place in reverse, leading to the dry weather during the region experience during winter.)
+(During the winter months, this whole cycle takes place in reverse, leading to the dry weather the region experiences during winter)

 Monsoon rains have been part of Southeast Asia and India for centuries and are generally seen as a normal seasonal weather cycle, occurring every summer season.
 (It is not classified as an abnormal weather activity.)